NCAR/ccpp-framework/doc/briefing_pm.md

 argument** to the scheme dispatch routine.
 At CAM-SIMA's roughly two-hundred-variable scale this works.
-At UFS scale (~1200 variables per group), the generated Fortran exceeds compiler limits under strict error-checking flags (`-check all`, `-fcheck=all`), fails to compile, and even when it does compile produces unmaintainably large source files.  **This is the technical reason capgen cannot drive UFS today**, independent of any other concern.
+At UFS scale (~1200 variables per group), the generated Fortran exceeds compiler limits prevents the use of strict error-checking flags (`-check all`, `-fcheck=all`) required for operational implementation, and even when it does compile produces unmaintainably large source files.
+**This is the technical reason capgen cannot drive UFS today**, independent of any other concern.

 `capgen-ng` reverts to prebuild's DDT-argument convention.
-Host authors pass their physics DDTs by reference (one or a few arguments per scheme call); component access happens **inside the scheme**.
+Host authors pass their physics DDTs by reference (one or a few arguments per scheme call); component access happens **at the scheme call level**.
 This works at every scale we've measured.

 ### 3.2 Single-instance constituents are baked into the generated code